didourebai/workshop1/README.md

    The `docker build` command uses the Dockerfile to build a new image.
 You might have noticed that Docker downloaded a lot of "layers".
 This is because you instructed the builder that you wanted to start from the `node:18-alpine` image.
 But, since you didn't have that on your machine, Docker needed to download the image.

-   After Docker downloaded the image, the instructions from the Dockerfile copied in your application and used `yarn` to install your application's dependencies.
+   After Docker downloaded the image, the instructions from the Dockerfile are copied into your application and used `yarn` to install your application's dependencies.
 The `CMD` directive specifies the default command to run when starting a container from this image.

    Finally, the `-t` flag tags your image.
 Think of this as a human-readable name for the final image.
 Since you named the image `getting-started`, you can refer to that image when you run a container.